Portillo, Chile

 Portillo is a ski resort in the Andes mountains of Chile.
 Located in the Valparaíso Region, it is 61 km from Los Andes, the nearest city, and 160 km by vehicle from Santiago.
 Its hotel sits at an elevation of 2880 m above sea level.

 Ski Portillo has 35 named runs and 14 lifts.
 The lowest lift loads at 2548 m, and the highest reaches 3310 m, yielding a vertical drop of 762 m.

-The summit of the mountain (Ojos de Agua) climbs to 4222 m.
+The summit of the mountain (Ojos de Agua) reaches 4222 m.
 Nearby peaks include Los Tres Hermanos at 4751 m and La Paraya at 4831 m.
-Aconcagua, the highest mountain in both the Western Hemisphere and Southern Hemisphere, is nearby at 6961 m, which exceeds any peak outside the Himalayas, Karakoram, Pamir and Tien Shan of Asia.
+Aconcagua, the highest mountain in both the Western and Southern Hemispheres, is nearby across the Argentinian border; at 6961 m, it exceeds any peak outside the Himalayas, Karakoram, Pamir and Tien Shan of Asia.